lucasgerads/lecroy-mcp/README.md

 | Operating system | Windows 10, Windows 11, Linux Mint |
 | MCP client | Claude Code |

-This server should also work with other MCP-compatible clients such as OpenAI Codex, GitHub Copilot, and Google Gemini, and on other operating systems such as macOS.
+This server should also work with other MCP-compatible clients such as OpenAI Codex and Google Gemini Code Assist, and on other operating systems such as macOS.
 Reports and contributions for additional configurations are welcome.

 ## Disclaimer